 Periodic access review of users' privileges is a key control for publicly listed businesses that must comply with Sarbanes Oxley section 404.
-However, this process creates a tremendous burden to collect user access data, then send out error-prone spreadsheets waiting for replies from control managers and process owners.
+However, the access certification process (or user access review as it's also known) creates a tremendous burden to collect user access data, then send out error-prone spreadsheets waiting for replies from control managers and process owners.

 Rapidly growing cybersecurity risks have increased the need for businesses to follow the National Institute of Standards and Technology Cybersecurity Framework.
 Cybersecurity measures include access review to limit access to sensitive privileges and data to only authorized users.
 Any unauthorized access must be terminated to eliminate any threats.
 Without effective access controls, businesses cannot ensure the sensitive data they are responsible for is kept safe from hackers and cybercriminals.

 Join SafePaaS CEO Adil Khan and VP Solution Specialist Bob Enders as they discuss how you can streamline the access review process with automated workflows to reduce the cost of SOX compliance and mitigate cybersecurity risks.
 They will also share recent case study of a global Fortune 500 company that adopted the solution across the entire enterprise.

 Learn how to prevent the risk of application access control failure by completely automating the enterprise certification process for ALL IDENTITIES across the application and ALL other data sources, including IDM, IGA, ITSM, Database, and Servers.

 How a Fortune 500 Company adopted SafePaaS to automate the entire process